awsdocs/amazon-transcribe-developer-guide/doc_source/start-med-custom-vocab-job.md

 # Transcribing an audio file using a medical custom vocabulary<a name="start-med-custom-vocab-job"></a>

-Use the [ StartMedicalTranscriptionJob ](API_StartMedicalTranscriptionJob.md) or the Amazon Transcribe Medical console to start a transcription job that uses a custom vocabulary to improve transcription accuracy\.
+Use the [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartMedicalTranscriptionJob.html) or the AWS Management Console to start a transcription job that uses a custom vocabulary to improve transcription accuracy\.

-## Console<a name="start-med-custom-vocab-job-console"></a>
+## AWS Management Console<a name="start-med-custom-vocab-job-console"></a>

-**To start a transcription job with a custom vocabulary \(console\)**

-To use the console to use your custom vocabulary in your transcription job, \.

-1. Sign in to the [Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, under Amazon Transcribe Medical, choose **Transcription jobs**\.